How many hospitals in the UK [Updated October 2021]

 Total population vs. total hospitals

 As England has the largest population, we’ve also dug deeper into the hospital per population ratio for each region in England.
-The light blue indicates the % of the population this area holds, and the darker blue indicates the % of hospitals that area has.
-Interestingly, the South West appears to have a smaller percentage of the population, while having a larger percent of the hospitals in that location.
-Perhaps this is due to more private hospitals, smaller hospitals and other factors.
+The dark blue indicates the % of the population this area holds, and the lighter blue indicates the % of hospitals that area has.

 The widely-publicised Governmental plans to invest more in NHS infrastructure means that can look forward to benefiting from an additional 20 NHS facilities in England.
 The £850m package will be used to build new hospital wards, intensive care units as well as new diagnostic hospitals / centres.
 The actual details of these plans have not yet been publicised.
 However, this additional investment is likely to assist in tightening the gap between volume of population and number of hospitals.